 2. Pressure cook for 2 whistles on medium flame, or for about 8 to 10 minutes.

 3. When the pressure settles down on its own, then remove the lid.
-The mangoes should now be soft and the peels should have removed themselves most of the way.
+The mangoes should now be soft and the peels should have separated by themselves after cooking.

 4. Gently pour the contents of the cooker into a fine mesh strainer.
 Place a bowl underneath.